Fractal

 Each of these is a general-purpose system.
 Some are worlds unto themselves.
 Each need highly paid technical experts to keep them running.
 But the dirty little secret was they were not needed in their entirety to run the app.

-When Fractal Programming encountered some of these really old guys they were not surprised.
+When Fractal Computing encountered some of these really old guys they were not surprised.
 They immediately understood the implications of delivering not a microservice, but a fully containerized microApp™.

 They said, "wow, you guys are now writing code the way we did it 50 years ago.
 Welcome to the best way to get an app done!"